AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 * [Get Interpolated Values](xref:sdsReadingDataApi#get-interpolated-values) retrieves a collection of stored or calculated values based on the request parameters.
 * [Get Summaries](xref:sdsReadingDataApi#get-summaries) retrieves a collection of evenly spaced summary intervals based on a count and specified start and end indexes.
+* [Get Sampled Values](xref:sdsReadingDataApi#get-sampled-values) retrieves a collection of sampled data based on the request parameters.

 All single stream reads are HTTP GET actions.
 Reading data involves getting events from streams.
 The base reading URI from a single stream is as follows:
  ```text